Pangolin

 A pangolin forages for food by sniffing along the ground

-WWF, together with TRAFFIC, is working in Asia and Africa to protect pangolins and other species from wildlife crime.
-We are actively trying to reduce the demand for illegal wildlife products in countries like China and Vietnam.
+WWF is working in Asia and Africa to protect pangolins and other species from wildlife crime.
+We are actively trying to reduce the demand for illegal wildlife products in countries like China and Viet Nam.
 We are also helping governments mount a strong defense against the poaching crisis.
-And WWF is lobbying for strong national laws and stronger enforcement to ensure that wildlife crime does not pay.
-To help reduce the trade in pangolin products online, WWF and TRAFFIC co-convene the Coalition to End Wildlife Trafficking Online along with conservation organization IFAW and nearly 50 global tech companies to identify and block illegal listings.
+And WWF is lobbying for strong national laws and stronger enforcement to ensure that wildlife crime is deterred.
+To help reduce the trade in pangolin products online, WWF co-convenes the Coalition to End Wildlife Trafficking Online along with conservation organizations IFAW and TRAFFIC, and over 40 global tech companies comprising more than 50 digital platforms to identify and block illegal listings.

-You can help report pangolin products for sale online through the Coalition to End Wildlife Trafficking Online’s reporting form.
-See what these products look like on the Coalition’s Look Out Online page.
+You can help report pangolin products for sale online through member company’s reporting links or the Coalition to End Wildlife Trafficking Online’s reporting form.
+See what these products look like on the Coalition’s Look Out Online page

 Related Species